Welcome to the UVA Student Health Travel Clinic!

 APPOINTMENTS FOR POST-TRAVEL ILLNESSES/CONCERNS:

-Post-travel appointments in travel clinic can be made for any travel related concerns, including but not limited to:
+Post-travel appointments can be made for any travel related concerns, including but not limited to:

 - Skin lesions/rashes